On Air Now

 After playing Curly in a 1998 production of Oklahoma! on the West End, he went on to win a Tony Award for his performance in a 2004 stage production of The Boy from Oz.

-So, the question is… where did it all go wrong in Les Misérables?
+So where did it all go wrong in Les Misérables?

 ‘Bring Him Home’ should start off in a tenor’s falsetto, emanating Valjean’s quietly tortured state.
 He is desperate, begging God to return the sleeping Marius to Cosette.